Marine (singer)

 Marine Delplace (born 29 March 2000), known mononymously as Marine, is a French singer, songwriter and musician.
 In 2024, she rose to prominence for her participation in the television show Star Academy, winning season 12.

 Early life and education

 Marine Delplace was born on 29 March 2000, in Arras, Pas-de-Calais.
 Passionate about music since the age of 6, she began playing the piano before moving on to the ukulele.
 She also dabbled in the cello.
-She spent part of her youth in Saint-Nicolas and studied dental surgery.
+She spent part of her youth in Saint-Nicolas and studied dental surgery at University of Lille.

 Musical career

 Early career (2015–2023)

 In 2015, at the age of 14, Marine participated in season 2 of The Voice Kids by performing "Rolling in the Deep" but failed to advance past the blind auditions.
 At 16, on 1 October 2016, she was a finalist in the singing competition "Y'a d'la voix" at the Casino d'Arras with "a strong personality and a powerful voice."
 In 2022, Marine wrote and composed the song "Ma faute", which by December 2024 had been streamed over 750,000 times on Spotify and 340,000 times on YouTube.
 The song quickly surpassed 3 million views when she released it before the finale of season 12 of Star Academy.